Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/support_tools.md

 Options:

-- --help: Display this help and exit.
+--- help: Display this help and exit.
-- --cat-filter: Filter the CFTUTIL LISTCAT output.
+--- cat- filter: Filter the CFTUTIL LISTCAT output.
 See [LISTCAT](../../c_intro_userinterfaces/about_cftutil/monitoring_cftutil_intro/listcat_command), or enter `CFTUTIL HELP CMD=LISTCAT`, to view available parameters.
-- --cat-debug-filter: Filter the CFTUTIL LISTCAT CONTENT=DEBUG output.
-This option overrides `--cat-filter.`
+--- cat- debug- filter: Filter the CFTUTIL LISTCAT CONTENT=DEBUG output.
+This option overrides `- - cat- filter.`
-- --no-core-analysis-gdb: Do not use gdb to analyze the cores. *Unix only*
+--- no- core- analysis- gdb: Do not use gdb to analyze the cores. *Unix only*
-- --no-core-analysis-dbx: Do not use dbx to analyze the cores. *Unix only*
+--- no- core- analysis- dbx: Do not use dbx to analyze the cores. *Unix only*

 ****Examples****

 Only collect information for a given transfer:

 ```
-cft_support collect --cat-filter="IDTU=A0000001"
+cft_support collect - - cat- filter="IDTU=A0000001"
 ```

 Collect information for all transfers in error for a given partner:

 ```
-cft_support collect --cat-filter="DIAGI=ERROR, PART=PARIS"
+cft_support collect - - cat- filter="DIAGI=ERROR, PART=PARIS"
 ```

 Collect transfer information related to a given IDF for all transfers in a brief LISTCAT, and only those transfers in error in a debug LISTCAT:

 ```
-cft_support collect --cat-filter="IDF=BIN" --cat-debug-filter="IDF=BIN, DIAGI=ERROR"
+cft_support collect - - cat- filter="IDF=BIN" - - cat- debug- filter="IDF=BIN, DIAGI=ERROR"
 ```

 #### IBM i